dtomsig/QC-Cheat/README.md

 4. Fire key must be set to num2 in game.

+5. Game must be in fullscreen mode.
+FOV must be set to 120 and resolution must be 16:9.
+I only tested the cheat on 1920x1080 resolution.

 <br />
 Currently, the wallhack uses Direct X hooking.
 I got the source from unknowncheats (nSeven) and have upgraded it (chams.cpp).
 The aimbot is color hitscan using opencv.
 Currently, the aimbot uses an average to find a target.
 So it really only works well for one target.
 I have tested blob detection.
 That works better and I will